Tutorial 09: Custom Legal Skills, Guardrails & Agents (OpenAI)

 Sources

-- OpenAI Assistants API (verify current API status)
+- OpenAI Assistants API (legacy/migration context; verify current API status)

 - OpenAI Custom GPTs